 But…as much as I love this food, and as well it can serve as the foundation of your cat’s diet; variety is still critically important, so please incorporate other wholesome, natural brands in your rotation.

 For cats with CKD (chronic kidney disease): This is a very high protein food.
-While older cats absolutely need adequate high quality protein as they age, research suggests that cats live longer with fewer crises with low protein food.
+While older cats absolutely need adequate high quality protein as they age, research suggests that CKD cats may live longer with fewer crises when given a restricted-phosphorus diet.
 However, the protein issue is still controversial.
-The phosphorus level of the canned food is 0.29%, and in the dry food it is 0.8%.
-You should discuss any food change with your veterinarian, but the answer will almost certainly be “no,” so we do NOT recommend this food for cats with advanced kidney disease.
-On the other hand, this food will often tempt even sick cats to eat, so it may be useful, but you may want to alternate it with a lower protein food.
+The phosphorus level of Life’s Abundance canned food is 0.29%, and in the dry food it is 0.8%.
+You should discuss any food change with your veterinarian, but since the answer will almost certainly be “no,” we do NOT recommend this food for cats with advanced kidney disease.
+On the other hand, this food will often tempt even sick cats to eat, so it may be useful for that purpose.

 What is not in Instinctive Choice